2018 United States House of Representatives elections in Texas: District 27

 The 27th district is located in the Coastal Bend, anchored by Corpus Christi, and the surrounding areas including Port Aransas and Victoria.
 The most recent representative was Republican Blake Farenthold, who served from 2011 until April 2018.
-Farenthold was reelected with 61.7% of the vote in 2016, and the district's PVI is R+13.
+Farenthold was re-elected with 61.7% of the vote in 2016, and the district's PVI was R+13.

 Farenthold retired from Congress and did not run for re-election in 2018.
 Farenthold resigned on April 6, 2018.
 Michael Cloud, the Republican nominee for the general election, won a June 30 special election to fill the remainder of the term.